EUMETNET/meteogate-documentation/docs/3-publishing-data.md

 }
 ```

-- `time` (Required): Describes the temporal extent of the dataset.
+- `time`: Describes the temporal extent of the dataset.
 It may also include a resolution field to indicate how frequently new data or notifications are published.
 Example:
 ```
 "time": {
   "interval": [